 In 2011 the title poem of Chalk Dust was recorded for an ABC Classics CD, Peter Cundall Reads War Poetry.

 In 2013 Secret Heart: Fourteen Poems was published by Mark Time Books.
 It's also available at: firstname.lastname@example.org

-Bruce is also an award-winning and widely published short story writer.
+I'm also a widely published and award winning short story writer.

-His interests include the history, literature and poetry of the Spanish Civil War (see 'La Cuenta' in 'Poems' on this website) and the political economy of inequality and social disadvantage in Australia and other western democracies.
+My interests include the history, literature and poetry of the Spanish Civil War and the political economy of inequality and social disadvantage in Australia and other western democracies.

-He restored, and now maintains, a 1975 Citroen D series saloon, sometimes called a 'Goddess' - a car described by the art critic Robert Nelson as one that 'couples dynamism with sensitivity: it is the closest a car will ever get to the condition of poetry'.
+I restored a 1975 Citroen D series saloon, sometimes called a 'Goddess' - a car described by the art critic Robert Nelson as one that 'couples dynamism with sensitivity: it is the closest a car will ever get to the condition of poetry'.
 It was occasionally an infuriating irritant - not unlike the writing of poetry.
 After 22 years, and with a few regrets, I parted with this beautiful vehicle in 2018.

-And in a persistent display of irrationality not normally associated with someone versed in the 'dismal science' of economics, he's a long-term, card-carrying member of The Western Bulldogs Football Club.
-The membership book illustrated below pre-dates his birth-date by several years.
+And in a persistent display of irrationality not normally associated with someone versed in the 'dismal science' of economics, I'm a long-term, card-carrying member of The Western Bulldogs Football Club.
+The membership book illustrated below pre-dates my birth-date by several years.
 I believe Seneca should be installed as patron philosopher of the club.
 I remain in shock after our 2016 triumph and believe I shall wake from a dream to find the AFL has arrived to confiscate the premiership cup.
 After all, that's what the powerful and manipulative habitually do.